 USAA, Amica, Geico, State Farm and Nationwide are among the best car insurance companies in Connecticut, based on our research.
 According to Bankrate’s industry expertise, knowledge of carrier policies and assessment of trusted industry ratings, we assigned each Connecticut car insurer a Bankrate Score out of five points.
-Each score represents how competitive a provider is in the overall insurance market and can be used comparatively when choosing your policy.
+Each score represents how competitive a provider is in the overall insurance market and can be used comparatively when choosing your insurer.

-Customer satisfaction scores from the 2020 J.D.
-Power auto claims satisfaction study were also utilized in our analysis, as well as financial strength ratings from AM Best and Standard & Poor’s (S&P).
-Based on our research and findings, five companies stand out as some of Connecticut’s best insurance companies.
-The table below highlights how they stack in regards to our Bankrate Score, average annual premium and customer satisfaction score.
+Customer satisfaction scores from the 2021 J.D.
+Power Auto Claims Satisfaction Study were also utilized in our analysis, as well as financial strength ratings from AM Best and Standard & Poor’s (S&P).
+Based on our research and findings, five carriers stand out as some of Connecticut’s best insurance companies.
+The table below highlights how they stack up in regards to our Bankrate Score, average annual premium and customer satisfaction score.

-Near the top of our collective rankings is Amica, with a Bankrate Score of 4.6 and 907 points out of 1,000 for its excellent claims satisfaction.
+Near the top of our collective rankings is Amica, with a Bankrate Score of 4.6 and 895 points out of 1,000 from J.D.
+Power for its excellent claims satisfaction.
 The insurer is also top-ranked in the 2021 J.D.
 Power Auto Insurance Study for the New England region.
 Amica is unique among the top insurance companies in Connecticut due to its policy options.
 You can buy a standard auto insurance policy and take advantage of several discounts to save, or you can choose Amica’s auto insurance dividend policy, which pays you back up to 20% of your premium each year.
 However, Amica may not be a good choice if you have a few blemishes on your driving record.